flightphp/docs/content/v3/uk/awesome-plugins/runway.md

  * @property string $email
  * @property string $created_at
  * @property string $updated_at
- * // ви також можете додати відносини тут, як тільки визначите їх у масиві $relations
+ * // you could also add relationships here once you define them in the $relations array
- * @property CompanyRecord $company Приклад відношення */ class UserRecord extends \flight\ActiveRecord
+ * @property CompanyRecord $company Example of a relationship */ class UserRecord extends \flight\ActiveRecord
 {
     /**
-     * @var array $relations Встановлює відносини для моделі
+     * @var array $relations Set the relationships for the model
      *   https://docs.flightphp.com/awesome-plugins/active-record#relationships
      */
     protected array $relations = [];

     /**
-     * Конструктор
+     * Constructor
-     * @param mixed $databaseConnection Підключення до бази даних */ public function __construct($databaseConnection)
+     * @param mixed $databaseConnection The connection to the database */ public function __construct($databaseConnection)
     {